 Walk down the main street, Rue de Melbourne, turn into Rue Victoria and you'll come across the local school, Ecole Victoria.
 The pennies raised in Australia were used to rebuild this school.
 On the wall of the playground in large letters are the words 'N'Oublions Jamais l'Australie'.

-In 2009, the kindness shown by Australians almost a century ago is to be repaid.
-The children of Villers-Bretonneux are raising money—they want to rebuild one of the schools that was burnt down in the February 2009 bushfires.
-'We have not forgotten the Australians', says Pauline Lefebore a 10 year old student at Ecole Victoria.
-(Quoted in The Australian, 2009).
+In 2009, the kindness shown by Australians almost a century ago was repaid.
+The children of Villers-Bretonneux raised money to help rebuild one of the schools that was burnt down in the February 2009 bushfires.

 Rising sun collar badge, uncovered at Fromelles during preliminary excavations.
 Image courtesy of the Department of Defence.

-Given the massive numbers of men who were 'missing' during the course of the war, it is shocking but not surprising that a mass grave containing the bodies of 250 British and Australian soldiers who died during the Battle of Fromelles has been located.
+Given the massive numbers of men who were 'missing' during the course of the war, it is shocking but not surprising that a mass grave containing the bodies of 250 British and Australian soldiers who died during the Battle of Fromelles was not located until 2008.

 In the days after the battle, German troops buried hundreds of men who were killed upon reaching their trenches, in a series of burial pits.
-It is the largest mass grave to be found in Europe since the Second World War.
-Archaeologists estimated that up to 160 Australians may be buried here.
-Its location, pinpointed by an Australian teacher and amateur historian Lambis Englezos, is on a farm adjacent to Pheasant Wood, not far from Fromelles.
+It was the largest mass grave to be found in Europe since the Second World War.
+Its location, pinpointed by an Australian teacher and amateur historian Lambis Englezos, was on a farm adjacent to Pheasant Wood, not far from Fromelles.

 It was quite moving when I got there I said 'G'day boys, I know it's been a long time but be patient, don't worry, we'll get you